Nowadays, many people are going for hair transplant treatment in Jaipur. It is a permanent procedure for those who have excessive thinning or balding.

 You will get your first hair wash three days following the surgery.
 Hence, use mild shampoo only when washing your hair.
 Shampoo your scalp lightly and rinse using lukewarm water.

 You can gently massage your scalp after fifteen days.
 During this time, the follicles are fixed to your scalp.
-They get adequate blood supply as well.
+They get an adequate blood supply as well.

 Now that you know how to take care of your scalp let us discuss how you can manage scabs after your hair transplant.